-- Once it is done the cooking, this is when you start cooking your add-ins.
+- Once it is done cooking, this is when you start cooking your add-ins.

 - At a medium temperature, place the sausage on a large oiled pan + cook till crispy.

-- Throw in the sweet potatoes + mix all of the ingredients together.
+- Throw in the sweet potatoes + mix all of the ingredients.

 - This can be served immediately or stored in a glass container.

-Notes: I love to make a batch of the sweet potatoes + store in the fridge for 5-7 days.
-I add in the additional ingredients as I cook up the sweet potatoes so I can mix up the flavors!
+Notes: I love to make a batch of sweet potatoes + store in the fridge for 5-7 days.
+I add in the additional ingredients as I cook up the sweet potatoes to mix up the flavors!

-This is definitely a staple in my meal preps as it can be used for hash, but also used as a side for any other dish!
+This is definitely a staple in my meal preps as it can be used for the hash and used as a side for any other dish!

 Be sure to share this with your friends, family, or any looking for an easy breakfast idea!
 I’d love to see your creations of this recipe on Instagram too!